m-hassanqureshi/banking-management-system/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request for review.

 ## Contact
-For questions or suggestions, please open an issue or contact [Linkedin](https://www.linkedin.com/in/m-hassan-qureshi/).
+For questions or suggestions, please open an issue or contact at [Linkedin](https://www.linkedin.com/in/m-hassan-qureshi/).